The 6-to-10 committee: documented, not exceptional

 The idea of a single interlocutor in industrial purchasing survives in many commercial manuals.
 The current operational reality is different.
 The decision is taken by a committee, and the supplier that does not understand that dynamic sells as if the bilateral conversation with the sponsor decided the result.

-A complementary observation from Gartner reinforces the pattern.
+A complementary observation from Gartner (2024, n=632 buyers) reinforces the pattern.
 83 per cent of B2B industrial decisions involve 6 or more stakeholders.
 KPMG, in a 2022 study, measured that when a decision is taken with a single interlocutor, the probability of closure falls by around 59 percentage points.
 The explanation is structural: a decision without a committee is not a decision, it is personal preference exposed to disauthorisation by escalation.

 The commercial consequence is that the work of the industrial supplier shifts from the content of the proposal to the material that enables the sponsor internally.
 A solid proposal that the sponsor cannot defend against finance, operations, legal and IT does not close.
 A moderate proposal that the sponsor can defend with arguments prepared for each function of the committee has significantly higher probability.